manthansparmar7/books-library/README.md

 - **Admin Notices**: Displays a custom admin notice when a new book is published, visible to users with Editor or Administrator roles.

 ## Installation
-To install the Books Management Plugin, follow these steps:
+To install the Books Library Plugin, follow these steps:

 1. **Download the Plugin Files**: Download the plugin from the repository.
 2. **Upload the Plugin**: Upload the plugin folder to the `/wp-content/plugins/` directory.